serverlessworkflow/specification/use-cases/multi-agent-ai-content-generation/README.md

 - **Streamline AI Collaboration:** Facilitate efficient communication and collaboration between AI agents to generate cohesive and high-quality content.
 - **Improve Content Quality:** Utilize iterative feedback and refinement cycles to enhance the quality of the generated content.
-- **User Satisfaction:** Ensure that the final output aligns with the user’s expectations and meets high standards.
+- **User Satisfaction:** Ensure that the final output meets high standards and aligns with the user’s expectations.

 ### Preconditions